Riding the Delhi Metro: the Best Way to Get Around

-The Best Free App for the Delhi Metro and Planning Your Route
+Free App for the Delhi Metro & Planning Your Route

 Delhi Metro Rail has an app you can load onto your smart phone to help navigate the system.
 The most helpful features are the interactive route map and the route finder.

-Everything on the metro is colour coded making it easy to navigate.
-This is another reason riding the metro is the best way to get around Delhi.
+Everything on the Delhi Metro is colour coded making it easy to navigate.

-Train lines are named by colour, each train has a coloured stripe on its exterior indicating which line it operates on, signs painted on the floors are colour coded, and pink seats in each carriage designate seating for women only.
+Train lines are named by colour and each train has a coloured stripe on the exterior indicating which line it operates on.
+Directional signs and footprints painted on the floors are colour coded, and pink signs and seats indicate carriages for women only.

-Buying the Fare – Tokens and Metro Card
+Buying the Fare – Tokens and Metro Cards

 You can pay for your fare with tokens or a metro card.
-Both of these can be purchased at the ticket windows in the station.
-Tokens can also be purchased using the automated ticket machines in each station.
+Both of these can be purchased at the ticket windows or automated machines in the station.

-Metro cards must initially be purchased from the ticket window but can be topped up at the automated ticket machines after.
+Metro cards must initially be purchased from the ticket window, but can then be topped up using the automated ticket machines.

 Tokens